AcademySoftwareFoundation/openexr/docs/TechnicalIntroduction.rst

    * - DWAA (lossy)

-     - Lossy compression of RGB data by quantizing discrete cosine transorm (DCT) components, in blocks of 32 scanlines.
+     - Lossy compression of RGB data by quantizing discrete cosine transform (DCT) components, in blocks of 32 scanlines.
 More efficient for partial buffer access.

    * - DWAB (lossy)

-     - Lossy compression of RGB data by quantizing discrete cosine transorm (DCT) components, in blocks of 256 scanlines.
+     - Lossy compression of RGB data by quantizing discrete cosine transform (DCT) components, in blocks of 256 scanlines.
 More efficient space wise and faster to decode full frames than DWAA access.